Once you arrive in the capital of the United Arab Emirates, you will soon realize how all the roads lead to the Grand Mosque Sheikh Zayed.

 The Sheik Zayed Mosque Records

-It is a real pleasure to admire all the ornaments that have been so well carved that will make you immediately forget about the outside heat.
+It is a real pleasure to admire all the ornaments that have been so well carved.
+They will make you immediately forget about the outside heat.
 Especially because the temperature inside the mosque is very pleasant!

 This is not the case with regard to the exterior.
-Here, you will have to bear the hot rays of the sun, which may be stronger or weaker, depending on the season and the time of the day.
+Here, you will have to bear the hot rays of the sun, which may be stronger or weaker.
+This depends on the season and the time of the day.

 Whatever it is, you have to be armed with patience, because you will have much to see.
-Besides the aforementioned 96 columns, the Sheikh Zayed mosque has another 1000, all made of white marble and decorated with a floral mosaic in strong colors.
+Besides the aforementioned 96 columns, the Sheikh Zayed mosque has another 1000.
+They are all made of white marble and decorated with a floral mosaic in strong colors.

 The columns are placed in line so that they create very long hallways that give the feeling of an extremely large space.
 To be honest, it’s not only a sensation …